torchfl-org/torchfl/README.md

 $ git push
 $ git push --tags
 ```
-FIXME.
-This section needs to be updated once the actual infrastructure has been setup.

 ### Credits
 We truly appreciate everyone contributing to and helping us build this community!
 Thanks for all the love and support.
 A big shoutout to everyone who has contributed to this project.